10 Natural Ways to Increase Energy (for Women)

 Sleep hygiene refers to all of the activities that we do in preparation for sleeping well.
 This can include everything from not eating or exercising too close to bedtime to having a consistent bedtime.

 It might sound so common sense to even mention it, but sleeping well means that you’ll have more energy.
-In fact, the most common cause of fatigue is not sleeping well.
+In fact, the most common cause of fatigue is not sleeping well or not sleeping enough.

-If you can refreshing, consistent sleep most of the time, you will have a lot more energy.
-Read my full article with tips for how to sleep better.
+If you can get refreshing, consistent sleep most of the time, you will likely naturally have a lot more energy.

 3. Eat More Protein